Top Fall Fruits Plus Their Benefits and Recipes - Dr. Axe

 6. Kumquats

-Not familiar with kumquats?
-They look like small oranges and are one of the best sources of vitamin C and fiber.
 They’re also considered winter fruits because they’re in season for many months, where they grow in warmer parts of the world, such as the Southern U.S.

 Kumquats are actually the only citrus fruit that can be consumed with the peel, which contains even more concentrated amounts of antioxidants than the pulp.
 Use them in the same way as other citrus fruits, such as to make fresh juices, as a snack on their own, or in smoothies or tarts.

-7. Passion Fruit
+7. Passion fruit

 From early to mid-fall, passion fruits grow in places where it stays warm almost year-round.
 They have a signature sweet-sour taste and are highly aromatic — plus their juices make great additions to drinks, acai bowls and smoothies.